suiet/wallet-kit/website/docs/Hooks/useWallet.md

 :::info
 However, if **user switches network inside the wallet**, the value **WOULD NOT** get updated.

-This is because Sui team suggests each dapp should separate the environments for each chain (sui:devnet, sui:testnet).
+This is because Sui team suggests each dapp should separate the environments for each chain (sui:devnet, sui:testnet, sui:mainnet).
 And the active chain returned by the connected wallet could be used to match the dapp's environment.

 In a nutshell, eliminating the need to switch network for dapp is a better user experience for a long term.